What to do and to see around?

 Rawai beach offers beautiful views, great restaurants, rousing bars, and relaxing massages.
 You can also check out the long-tail boats as they depart to the neighboring islands.
 This is a truly great place to visit.
 You can jump on one long-tail boat for the day and enjoy an island hopping.

-Phuket’s most southerly point is also one of its most popular attractions where hundreds of visitors flock each evening to catch a spectacular nightly sunset.
+Phuket’s most southerly point is also one of its most popular attractions.
+Hundreds of visitors flock here each evening to catch the spectacular nightly sunset.
 Phromthep Cape offers excellent views of Phuket and the Andaman Sea, making it one of the island’s most photographed locations.

 Ao Sane Beach

 Ao Sane Beach is the proof that Phuket still has some little beaches hidden from view where you can pretend nothing has changed in the past twenty years.
 Ao Sane consists of three tiny sandy bays and you can walk from one to another through the few beach bungalows.
 Ao Sane is one of the few beaches calm enough to snorkel during the rainy season.

 Ya Nui beach is a charming tiny bay, tucked in a cove between the Windmill Viewpoint and famous Promthep Cape in the very south of Phuket Island.
 The beach is tiny, with a unique rock formation splitting it into two bays, and a large island in front of it.
 The water is blue-green and beautiful and sand is thin and powdery.
 Tiny thatch-roofed restaurants serve all the usual Thai food, nothing fancy, but you get to cold drink with your feet in the sand, and this only is enough to stop for a break.

 Between the beach and the lake, Wat Nai Harn was once a small and unknown temple surrounded by walls.
 After adding a brand new building, it expanded to become a landmark.
 The lake behind the beach, once natural, is now a large concrete pond where you can rent some paddle boats, fun for the kids.